 The final countdown

 The next step is the final stage of the licensing system.
-After holding your P2 licence for 24 months, you can attempt the Driver Qualification Test.
-If you pass, you’ll get your full licence.
+After holding your P2 licence for 24 months without being suspended for unsafe driving behaviour you can apply for your unrestricted licence.
 Read more about how to get your full licence.